Koyaaa1K/PYTHONDISCORDBOT/README.md

 Time spent on project 1 week

 Future Updates: ticket Close request, Tictactoe games, Image manipulation commands like adding logos, creating gifs, Moderation Database To set up a moderattion system, music playing system (bugged atm), anti alt system.

+(IF UR HERE FOR NUKEBOT, DONT USE FOR MALICIOUS PURPOSES PLS U CAN CUSTOMISE EVERYTHING AT THE VERY BOTTOM).